Personal Projects.

-'The Northman' was a personal project I undertook as part of a game jam hosted by a Twitch streamer, the brief being ' a game based on a film'.
+'The Northman' was a passion project I undertook as part of a game jam hosted by a Twitch streamer, the brief being ' a game based on a film'.
 I had just recently watched the Robert Eggers classic in the cinema and was freshly inspired by his vision to create a dream sequence of sorts based on Amleth's (the main character) life experiences.

-- sound effects and mixing
+sound effects and mixing

-- trigger handles
+trigger handles

-- animation controlling
+animation controlling

 Using trigger boxes to partition the map, I assigned each box a specific sound and boolean value to progress the narrative for the player.

-To your left is a video playthrough of the level (use sound), making use of sounds I recorded myself to increase the level of immersion for the player.
+Above is a video playthrough of the level (use sound), making use of sounds I recorded myself to increase the level of immersion for the player.

 Upon revisiting, I intend to finalise the short playing experience with a boss confrontation such as the main adversary in the story, Fjolnir.